-19411 Highway 41 North Evansville, IN 47725
+19411 Highway 41 North Evansville, IN 47725 Telephone: 812-867-2079 or 800-852-3970

 While not required, the University strongly encourages anyone who becomes aware of behavior that may constitute a crime to report the incident to local law enforcement.
 However, Campus Security Authorities (CSAs) must report certain crimes reported to them to the appropriate reporting structure.
 The University can provide support, resources, and assistance to those who do so.
 Regarding the involvement of law enforcement in matters involving Sexual Harassment, the Complainant has several options, including to: (1) notify law enforcement authorities; (2) be assisted by campus authorities in notifying law enforcement authorities if the Complainant chooses; or (3) decline to notify such authorities.
 The University will comply with the Complainant's request for assistance in notifying law enforcement in these matters to the extent legally permitted.
 The Complainant's choice to report to law enforcement will not impact the implementation of supportive measures if applicable.